Caper: Other uses

-Capers are sometimes used in cosmetics.
+Cosmetics

+Capparis spinosa (caper) is rich in phenolics, flavonoids, and other bioactives that give it moisturizing, antioxidant, and anti‑inflammatory properties relevant to skin care.
+As of 2026, most evidence is preclinical or early clinical, but several studies and reviews directly link caper to cosmetic and dermocosmetic applications.

 History

 Archaeobotanical evidence of capers has been found in the Mediterranean region and Mesopotamia as early as the Upper Paleolithic period.

 The caper was used in ancient Greece as a carminative.
 It is represented in archaeological levels in the form of carbonised seeds and rarely as flower buds and fruits from archaic and classical antiquity contexts.
 Athenaeus in Deipnosophistae pays a lot of attention to the caper, as do Pliny (NH XIX, XLVIII.163) and Theophrastus.

 Etymologically, the caper and its relatives in several European languages can be traced back to Classical Latin capparis, "caper", in turn, borrowed from the Greek κάππαρις, kápparis, whose origin (as with that of the plant) is unknown but is probably Asian.
 Another theory links kápparis to the name of the island of Cyprus (Κύπρος, Kýpros), where capers grow abundantly.